SamuelWiqvist/PENs-and-ABC/README.md

-# Code for the paper *Partially Exchangeable Networks and Architectures for Learning Summary Statistics in Approximate Bayesian Computation*
+# Code for the paper *Partially Exchangeable Networks and Architectures for Learning Summary Statistics in Approximate Bayesian Computation* https://arxiv.org/abs/1901.10230

 This repository contains all the code for the pre-print paper *Partially Exchangeable Networks and Architectures for Learning Summary Statistics in Approximate Bayesian Computation* by S. Wiqvist, P-A. Mattei, U. Picchini and J. Frellsen.

+**N.B.:** The results in the pre-print at arXiv v1 are computed using the version of the code at tag *preprint_v1*.

-# File structure
+## File structure

 /lunarc

-* Run-scripts and output files for LUNARC ([http://www.lunarc.lu.se/](http://www.lunarc.lu.se/))
+* run-scripts and output files for LUNARC ([http://www.lunarc.lu.se/](http://www.lunarc.lu.se/))

 /notebooks

-* Notebooks used for creating the plots in the paper (and several other plots)
+* notebooks used for creating the plots in the paper (and several other plots)

 /src